Qiskit/qiskit/docs/deprecation_policy.rst

 Breaking API changes are reserved for major version releases.
 The **minimum** period between major version releases is one year.
-Minor versions will be periodically (currently every three months) published for the current major version which adds new features and bug fixes.
+Minor versions will be periodically (currently every three months) published for the current major version which to add new features and bug fixes.
 For the most recent minor version there will also be new patch versions published as bugs are identified and fixed on that release series.

 For the purposes of semantic versioning, the Qiskit public API is considered any documented module, class, function, or method that is not marked as private (with a ``_`` prefix).
-The supported Python versions, minimum supported Rust version (for building Qiskit from source), and any depedency Python packages (including the minimum supported versions of dependencies) used by Qiskit are not part of the backwards compatibility guarantees and may change during any release.
+The supported Python versions, minimum supported Rust version (for building Qiskit from source), and any Python package dependencies (including the minimum supported versions of dependencies) used by Qiskit are not part of the backwards compatibility guarantees and may change during any release.
 Only minor or major version releases will raise minimum requirements